Sátántangó: Reception

-Sátántangó has garnered virtually unanimous acclaim from critics since its 1994 release, and grew in reputation among American art house circles following the release of the director-approved 2006 DVD from Facets Video.
-It currently has a 100% approval rating at Rotten Tomatoes based on 21 reviews.
+Sátántangó has garnered widespread critical acclaim since its 1994 release, and grew in reputation among American art house circles following the release of the director-approved 2006 DVD from Facets Video.
 Tarr's direction has been a frequent subject of praise.
 Ed Halter called Tarr "one of filmdom's criminally undersung geniuses"; in referencing the film's ominous and illusory tones, Halter wrote, "Tarr's overwhelmingly bleak oeuvre makes Robert Bresson seem like an upbeat party animal by comparison."
 In The New York Times, Manohla Dargis lauded the director's use of long takes.
 J. Hoberman of The Village Voice described it as "one of the great, largely unseeable movies of the last dozen years," and Jonathan Rosenbaum of the Chicago Reader has called the film his favorite of the 1990s.
 Susan Sontag described Sátántangó as "devastating, enthralling for every minute of its seven hours," adding she would be "glad to see it every year for the rest of [her] life."

-In the 2012 Sight & Sound critics' poll of the greatest films ever made, the film tied for 36th place, with 34 critics having voted for it.
+In the 2012 Sight & Sound poll of the greatest films ever made, the film tied in the critics' poll for 36th place, with 34 critics having voted for it.
+In the 2022 poll, the film tied for 78th place in the critics' poll with 35 votes, and 62nd in the directors' poll with 11 votes.

+Controversy

+The sequences with Estike and her cat have caused much controversy following the film's release.
+As a real cat was used, many viewers have called into question the ethics of unsimulated animal abuse and animal welfare in film, with online comparison to other films like The Holy Mountain and Cannibal Holocaust.

+In a 2019 interview with Little White Lies on the scenes, Tarr claimed that "every day in the hotel room they would do this kind of ‘turning’ game.
+By the end, the cat was used to this and did not care."
+Further, he explained to produce the cat's corpse, his vet gave the cat a "sleeping injection" and they filmed as it was unconscious.